 What began as a milestone is now a mission.

 In 2010, Danny Heinsohn celebrated his 10th year of brain cancer remission by founding My Hometown Heroes.
 The goal was to raise $10,000, symbolic of the decade milestone of being cancer free.
-Since 2011, we have awarded 26 college bound young adult cancer survivors with allocations of $1000 and $2500.
+Since 2011, we have awarded 56 scholarships to college bound cancer survivors with allocations between $1000 and $5000.

 At the beginning of 2014, Danny published his book For A Reason and declared that his mission was to distribute $1 Million dollars in scholarship money by 2020, his 20th year remission from brain cancer.
 This is why:

 Every year, over 70,000 young adults between the ages of 15 and 39 are diagnosed with cancer.

 The average Class of 2014 graduate with student-loan debt has to pay back some $33,000.

 -Wall Street Journal